rodgars/vega/README.md

 Angular 4 App + .net core 2.0 developed in the Udemy course "Build a Real-world App with ASP.NET Core and Angular 2 (4+)" - Instructor: Mosh Hamedani.

-It's a simple web app where the user log in using Auth0, search (pagination, ordering) and maintain data about vehicles (make, model, photos, contact).
+It's a simple web app where the user logs in using Auth0, search (pagination, ordering) and maintain data about vehicles (make, model, photos, contact).

 Link of the course: https://www.udemy.com/aspnet-core-angular